 This formula imports the first 5 rows of data from columns B, C, and D of the "Student List" sheet and renames the header accordingly.

-In case you need to apply specific formats to the values in imported columns, you can adjust the formatting of imported columns using the "format" QUERY clause.
+In case you need to apply custom formatting to the values in imported columns, you can adjust the formatting of imported columns using the “format” QUERY clause.
+Advanced users often utilize the query importrange in Google Sheets to manipulate imported datasets effectively, showcasing their skills and enhancing their understanding of these functions.

 For instance, you can format dates in the "E" column to display only the month and year.